I spotted the tool bag on a custom Triumph Bobber done by the Bike Bros in Germany.

 There is about an inch clearance from the exhaust even though from the images it looks like the tool bag is actually sitting on it.

 With the Triumph side mounted number plate installed the tool bag is hardly noticeable.

 The only down side is that it wouldn’t be too hard to actually steal it.
 The bag is fixed to the top bar with 2 short buckled straps while the 2 fasteners are wrapped around the bottom bar.

 The tool bag though would be no good without the mounting bar and it would be a lot quicker to simply open it and steal the contents rather than mess around trying to remove it.

 This isn’t a concern for me here on the Isle of Man but something you might want to think about if you use a lot of public parking.

 The tool bag – complete with black mounting bracket and fixing bolts – cost me 208 Euros including shipping and I’m very happy with both the quality and the size.

-Also, in my opinion the styling is better suited to the Bobber than the Triumph swing arm bag.
+Also, in my opinion the styling is better suited to the Triumph Bobber styling than the official Triumph bag.